Stretching and flexibility improvement

 April 16, 2015

 A well-stretched muscle more easily achieves its full range of motion.
 This improves athletic performance — imagine an easier, less restricted golf swing or tennis serve — and functional abilities, such as reaching, bending, or stooping during daily tasks.
 Stretching can also be a great way to get you moving in the morning or a way to relax after a long day.
-Activities such as yoga combine stretching and relaxation and also improve balance, a wonderful combination.
+Activities such as yoga combine stretching and relaxation and improve balance, a wonderful combination.

 However, note that experts no longer recommend stretching before exercise.
 Newer recommendations suggest that you start your workout routine with a warm-up, such as an easy walk, or a sport-specific routine, such as serving some tennis balls and practicing groundstrokes before a match.
 This gets blood and oxygen flowing to your muscles.
 After five to 10 minutes of warm-up, your muscles are warm and supple.
 This is a good time to stretch.
 You can even do your flexibility exercises as a post-workout cool-down.